 Why I Decided to Start a Blog

 I have diverse interests and I want this blog to reflect that variety.
 Many blogging gurus cite the importance of finding a niche and focusing on that particular topic, but I haven’t decided if that’s what I want to do just yet.

-Before I publishing my first post (almost two years ago!), I spent a bunch of time listening to podcasts and reading blogs about blogging and how to start a blog (like this one, this one and this one).
+Before I publishing my first post (almost two years ago!), I spent a bunch of time listening to podcasts and reading blogs about blogging and how to start a blog.
 I also signed up for various social media accounts.
 I was already using Twitter for work and Pinterest for fun and started to use Instagram.

 In addition, I joined a few Facebook blogging groups where bloggers of various levels ask questions, promote posts and learn about the blogging process.
 These groups are great.
 The bloggers are very friendly and helpful.

 Because one of my main reasons for blogging is to be creative and express myself through writing, I put together a few blog posts in Google Docs before signing up for hosting.
-To keep up with post ideas, I have a running list of topic ideas on Evernote.
+To keep up with post ideas, I have a running list of topic ideas on Trello.
 As anyone getting set to start a blog knows, writing is only one part of the blogging puzzle.
 Since so much of the internet is visual, you need Pinterest friendly and sharable images.
 I primarily use Canva,which is fantastic, to put these images together.

 If you are thinking about starting a blog, I recommend that you put some of this work in ahead of time.
 It will make your first few days online a bit easier knowing that you have content and ideas lined up.